WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 To prevent this, the request for a signed exchange needs to omit credentials and block them from appearing in the URL in the same way it would block them from appearing in a cross-origin URL.
-We're exploring using a new scheme, e.g.
-`package:` to mark the request so user agents can take the right counter-measures.
+We're exploring ways the link can mark the request so user agents can take the right counter-measures.

 # IANA considerations